yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 ## Multidimensional array of "row" type values

-You can work out the rules for a multidimensional array of _"row"_ type values, should you need these, by straightforward induction from what has already been explained this enclosing [Create an array value using a literal](../../literals/) section.
+You can work out the rules for a multidimensional array of _"row"_ type values, should you need these, by straightforward induction from what has already been explained this enclosing section.

 ## Pseudocode for generating the literal for a one-dimensional array of "row" type values